heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 It struck me that AI itself could figure in this relationship of pursuit.
-We are
+We are fast approaching the point where our machine creations surpass us, at least in certain dimensions of intelligence, and the need to linger, to invite them to tarry,

 <figure>
     <div style="text-align:center"><img src